Aaroodam: Plot

-Neeli is suffering from some chronic ailment which gets her tired and breathless most of the times.
+Neeli is suffering from some chronic ailment which gets her tired and breathless most of the time.
 Her father wants to consult a doctor for her instead of the traditional medicine and tries to get a loan from Das by pledging his meagre share of some gold.
 Seetha refuses to take any gold and tells Das to help them out otherwise with cash if he wants.
 One day Unni goes to her new hut nearby the river to see her since she was seriously ill.
-When he was playing closely with Neeli’s niece, she rebukes them and shouts at her niece to go away.
+When he was playing closely with Neeli's niece, she rebukes them and shouts at her niece to go away.
 She then breaks down in front of Unni saying that its better for them not to meet, instead of getting close at a young age and moving apart once they are adults, reminiscing of her own childhood and subsequent affair with Das.
 When Unni is back home, Das scolds and trashes him for visiting Neeli since he knows Seetha will keep doubting him and creating problems in the family.
-Both Das and Seetha have an emotional talk that night and they finally reconcile after Das assures her that even if he has had his share of affairs in the past, he has always been faithful to her since he decided to get married to her.
+Both Das and Seetha have an emotional talk that night and they finally reconcile after Das assures her that even if he has had his share of affairs in the past, he has always been faithful to her since he decided to marry her.
 He consoles Unni saying that people like them and Neeli were kept apart due to the untouchability and other caste practices in those times.
 The next morning, they get to know that Neeli had died the previous night due to her fatal condition.
 Unni visits the place where she was cremated, joined by Das later and is watched far way from Seetha who breaks down.